tomsch4fer/website/README.md

-oh my god stop reading.
+Stop it.
+Stop reading.
+Oh my god stop reading.
 For the love of god stop reading right now.
 I'm warning you.
 Seriously stop it now.
 STOP IT BEFORE IT'S TOO LATE.
-STOP READING NOO!! ...if you read this far you're a real rebel
+STOP READING NOW! ...if you read this far you're a real rebel